Dos and Don'ts of Smokeless Fire

 - Add wood gradually.
 1-2 pieces at a time.

 - Pay attention to the fire and add wood when needed.

 - Let the fire burn down to coals and toss logs into the fire (this will make the fire produce smoke while it tries to start up).

 - Add more than 2 pieces of wood at one time.

 - Let the fire burn down to ashes.

 - Cover with a spark screen if you have to leave it unattended.

-- Remove ash after it cools down.
-Ash Removal Tool
+- Remove ash after it cools down with the Breeo Ash Shovel.

 - Dump water on the fire to put it out (this will make your patio messy and will clog the X Airflow™ System).